Rossia pacifica

 Rossia pacifica, also known as the stubby squid, is a species of bobtail squid native to the northern Pacific Ocean.
-It usually occurs in winter on sandy slopes away from strong currents in moderately shallow water.
-In summer it moves to deeper water where it breeds.
+Sightings usually occur in winter on sandy slopes away from strong currents in moderately shallow water.
+In the summer, they move to deeper waters where they reproduce.
 The female cements the egg capsules under a stone or in some other concealed location, and both male and female die soon after breeding.